 In Olfactory reference syndrome, the person thinks that his body or clothes are emitting some foul odor that is unbearable for the people around him.
 Such a person is also obsessed with the odor of other people.
 They think that their colleagues, relatives, friends, or any person around them must be having an enchanting fragrance.

 It is a condition in which the patient always thinks that he is extremely ill and cannot get well.
 He wants everyone to believe him that he remains ill all the time.
 The illness can be mental as well as physical.
 The treatment for such people is adapting the habit of mediation and yoga.

-The people suffering from body dysmorphic disorder use to think that they are somehow abnormal or there are defects in their bodies.
+People suffering from body dysmorphic disorder use to think that they are somehow abnormal or there are defects in their bodies.
 They are extremely obsessed with their appearance.
 They might presume that they do not look good, even if they do, and are always feeling embarrassed.
 They are sometimes ashamed of their appearance and do not accept themselves as they are.
 They want that they must look perfect all the time and people should admire them.

 Obsessive compulsive disorder (OCD) is a mental disorder with persistent and unwanted obsessions that are unpleasant.
 Obsessions are the recurring thoughts that a person perceives all the time while compulsions are the habits that a person uses to perform in response to the obsessive thoughts.
 Types of Obsessive-compulsive disorder depend upon the symptoms of it.
 Diagnosis of OCD is difficult and involves some technical criterion.
-Treatment of OCD consists of psychotherapy, medications, TMS etc. There is a difference between Obsessive-Compulsive Disorder and Personality disorders like Schizophrenia.
-Obsessive-Compulsive Disorder is also related to some other mental disorders like dysmorphic syndrome, Hypochondriasis etc.
+Treatment of OCD consists of psychotherapy, medications, TMS, etc. There is a difference between Obsessive-Compulsive Disorder and Personality disorders like Schizophrenia.
+Obsessive-Compulsive Disorder is also related to some other mental disorders like dysmorphic syndrome, Hypochondriasis, etc.